ABorden23/Pewlett-Hackard-Analysis/README.md

 How many roles will need to be filled as the "silver tsunami" begins to make an impact?

+When any company is planning for the future it takes the utmost attention to detail and organization skills to prepare for the "silver tsumani".
+Overall the count of expected employees to retire is 90,398 at Pewlett-Hackard.

 Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?